OstrowskiDev/old-school-youtube/docs/selectors.md

 3 **`ytd-statement-banner-renderer`**
    -child of 2

+## Important!:

 **`:not([hidden]):not([style*="display: none"])`** its recommended to add this selector to targeted elements (Top-levels containers don't need it).
 YT SPA will make some of its elements hidden between page navigations.
 This ensures that observers will not watch those inactive elements.

+## Tests:
+Section for ideas regarding selectors:

+**`#content`** selector is used as common ancestor on many different pathnames.
+If this is always true for every pathname that contains shorts it could be used to simplify the code significantly.